Virginia Beach Vehicular Manslaughter Lawyer

 Class 5 felony, punishable by a maximum prison sentence of 10 years and a fine of up

 However, if the court determines that the defendant’s conduct was

 gross, wanton, and demonstrated a reckless disregard for human life –

 such as driving with a blood alcohol content over .20 – the maximum

 prison sentence may be raised to 20 years.

-Get Qualified Help from Our Virginia Beach DUI Lawyer
+Get Qualified Help from Our Virginia Beach Criminal Lawyer

 In addition to court-imposed sentencing, involuntary manslaughter results